dhellmann/pymotw-3/source/queue/index.rst

 ===========================================
- Queue --- Thread-safe FIFO Implementation
+ queue --- Thread-safe FIFO Implementation
 ===========================================

-.. module:: Queue
+.. module:: queue
     :synopsis: Thread-safe FIFO implementation

 :Purpose: Provides a thread-safe FIFO implementation

-The :mod:`Queue` module provides a first-in, first-out (FIFO) data structure suitable for multi-threaded programming.
+The :mod:`queue` module provides a first-in, first-out (FIFO) data structure suitable for multi-threaded programming.
 It can be used to pass messages or other data between producer and consumer threads safely.
-Locking is handled for the caller, so many threads can work with the same :class:`Queue` instance safely.
+Locking is handled for the caller, so many threads can work with the same :class:`Queue` instance safely and easily.
 The size of a :class:`Queue` (the number of elements it contains) may be restricted to throttle memory usage or processing.